pagkly/Zed/Investopedia3/Breaking Down Debits.md

 Breaking Down Debits
 ## What Is a Debit?

-A debit is an accounting entry that results in either an [increase in assets](https://www.investopedia.com/articles/pf/12/assets-that-increase-net-worth.asp) or a decrease in liabilities on a company's balance sheet.
-In fundamental accounting, [debits are balanced by credits](https://www.investopedia.com/ask/answers/04/072304.asp), which operate in the exact opposite direction.
+A debit is an accounting entry that results in either an [[increase in assets]](https://www.investopedia.com/articles/pf/12/assets-that-increase-net-worth.asp) or a decrease in liabilities on a company's balance sheet.
+In fundamental accounting, [[debits are balanced by credits]](https://www.investopedia.com/ask/answers/04/072304.asp), which operate in the exact opposite direction.

 For instance, if a firm takes out a loan to purchase equipment, it would debit fixed assets and at the same time credit a liabilities account, depending on the nature of the loan.
 The abbreviation for debit is sometimes "dr," which is short for "debtor."

 ## How Debits Work

-A debit is a feature found in all [double-entry accounting](https://www.investopedia.com/terms/d/double-entry.asp) systems.
-In [a standard journal entry](https://www.investopedia.com/ask/answers/030915/how-do-you-calculate-credits-and-debits-general-ledger.asp), all debits are placed as the top lines, while all credits are listed on the line below debits.
+A debit is a feature found in all [[double-entry accounting]](https://www.investopedia.com/terms/d/double-entry.asp) systems.
+In [[a standard journal entry]](https://www.investopedia.com/ask/answers/030915/how-do-you-calculate-credits-and-debits-general-ledger.asp), all debits are placed as the top lines, while all credits are listed on the line below debits.
 When using T-accounts, a debit is the left side of the chart while a credit is the right side.

 Debits and credits are utilized in the trial balance and adjusted trial balance to ensure all entries balance.
 The total dollar amount of all debits must equal the total dollar amount of all credits.
 In other words, finances must balance.

-A [dangling debit](https://www.investopedia.com/terms/d/dangling-debit.asp) is a debit balance with no offsetting credit balance that would allow it to be written off.
+A [[dangling debit]](https://www.investopedia.com/terms/d/dangling-debit.asp) is a debit balance with no offsetting credit balance that would allow it to be written off.
 It occurs in financial accounting and reflects discrepancies in a company's balance sheet, and when a company purchases goodwill or services to create a debit.

 As a quick example, if Barnes & Noble sold $20,000 worth of books, it would debit its cash account $20,000 and credit its books or inventory account $20,000.
 This double-entry system shows that the company now has $20,000 more in cash and a corresponding $20,000 less in books.